khalid-hussain/shaheen/chap14.md

 # Al-Zeghel's Hopelessness

-Badr Bin Mughira was residing in a mountainous fort.
+Badr bin Mughira was residing in a mountainous fort.
 One evening, as he was standing and giving instructions to the soldiers and officers gathered around him in the fort's courtyard, a horse rider galloped into the fort.
-He pulled the reins and halted his horse at a few distance away from Badr Bin Mughira.
+He pulled the reins and halted his horse at a few distance away from Badr bin Mughira.
-Badr Bin Mughira took two or three steps forward and said, "Bashir!
+Badr bin Mughira took two or three steps forward and said, "Bashir!
 It seems that you have not come with any good news."

-Bashir Bin Hassan dismounted the horse and after shaking hands with Badr Bin Mughira said, "The people of Granada would be happy with the news I have but I take it as a cause for serious concern.
+Bashir Bin Hassan dismounted the horse and after shaking hands with Badr bin Mughira said, "The people of Granada would be happy with the news I have but I take it as a cause for serious concern.
 Where is Mansoor?"